 Attachment B provides summary tables from a multitude of HI DOE reports and documents.
-It also includes a list of 400 supporters which continue to grow via our website and Facebook pages.
+It also includes a list of 400+ supporters which continue to grow via our website and Facebook.
 Waipahu area.
 We found the full-time educational choices within Waipahu limited to large public school campuses or small private schools.
-As presented in Attachment B, there are approximately 12,300 eligible students within the Waipahu Complex of which only 8,377 students are enrolled.
+As presented in Attachment B, there are approximately 12,300 eligible students within the Waipahu Complex of which only 8,200 students were enrolled in SY 2016-17.